Semantic-Based Few-Shot Learning by Interactive Psychometric Testing

 \subsection{Psychometric Testing}

-Different from label-based supervision, we apply three-alternative-force choice (3AFC)~\citep{decarlo2012signal} psychometric tests to elicit the semantic perceptions in $C_{base}$.
-These perceptions could be transfer to $C_{novel}$ through the shared high-level conceptions (superclasses) in the hierarchical knowledge tree (as shown in Figure~\ref{system}).
+Different from label-based supervision, we apply three-alternative-force choice (3AFC)~\cite{decarlo2012signal} psychometric tests to elicit the semantic perceptions from $C_{base}$.
+These perceptions could be transferred to $C_{novel}$ through the shared high-level conceptions (superclasses) in the hierarchical knowledge tree (as shown in Figure~\ref{Cifar_100}).

-To be specific, we sample three images from $C_{base}$ and ask the annotators to choose the most dissimilar one (see Fig.~\ref{3afc}).
-By making this simple decision, perceptions of conception similarities are obtained.
+To be specific, we sample three images from $C_{base}$ and ask the annotators to choose the most dissimilar one (see Figure~\ref{3afc}).
+By carrying this simple task, perceptions of conception similarities are obtained.

-Next, a semantic representation network (SRN) is built to map these conception similarities to embedding distances.
-Specifically, we add a two-layer MLP on top of the representations learned from SSL, freeze the SSL network, and fine-tune the MLP by the following dual-triplet loss functions~\cite{yin2020knowledge,yin2021hierarchical} :
+Next, a semantic representation network (SRN) is built to map these perceived conception similarities to embedding distances.
+Specifically, we add a multi-layer perceptron (MLP) with a single hidden layer on top of the representations learned from SSL, freeze the SSL network, and fine-tune the MLP by the following dual-triplet loss function~\cite{yin2020knowledge,yin2021hierarchical} :